Gubbio: High Middle Ages

-14th–15th centuries
+Late Middle Ages

 In the early 1300s, there was a major population increase; in addition to vines, olives, and fruit trees, new crops were introduced: flax and hemp.
 Landlords were now based in the city, and peasants had greater autonomy over the land; at the same time, the population growth meant that they had to expand cultivation into increasingly poor soil areas in order to support the larger urban population.
-Then the plague happened in 1348, killing almost half the population.
-Cultivation significantly decreased, and woodlands regrew.
-The rural economy shifted more toward animal husbandry, and farmland was turned into pasture.
-These trends continued into the early 1400s.